LesiaChaban/gdk-oci-oke-workshop/07-deploy-to-oke/deploy-to-oke.md

 	</copy>
 	```

-3. Set `KUBECONFIG` to the created config file, as shown below.
-(This variable is consumed by `kubectl`.):
+3. Set the environment variable `KUBECONFIG` to the created config file, as shown below.
+This variable is used by `kubectl`.

 	```bash
 	<copy>